irsbugs/cmrt/CiviCRM Installation.md

 #[PHP Configuration](https://docs.civicrm.org/installation/en/latest/requirements/#php-configuration)

 The following PHP directives is the recommended minimum.
-These are defined in the php.ini file.
+Typically Operating Systems would define these changes to the directives in the file `/etc/php/8.3/apache2/php.ini` with the following commands:
 ```
     memory_limit 256M
     max_execution_time 240